CNelias/CategoricalTimeSeries.jl/paper/paper.md

 **Data clustering**:
-If certain categories inside a time-series present functional similarities, one might wish to clusther them together into a single equivalent representation.
+If certain categories inside a time-series present functional similarities, one might wish to cluster them together into a single equivalent representation.
 This reduces the total number of categories and can simplify the analysis of the time-series.
 To do this, we use an implementation based on the *Information bottleneck* concept [@Tishby:2000; @Strouse:2016].
 After an initial bottleneck model of the structure ```IB``` is instantiated, it can be optimized with the ```IB_optimize!``` function to reveal potential clusters of categories.
 An overview of the results can be obtained with the ```print_results``` function.

 # Acknowledgements

-The author thanks Nori Jacoby discussing and providing hinsight on the *Information bottleneck* concept.
+The author thanks Nori Jacoby for discussing and providing insight on the *Information bottleneck* concept.

 # References